Swiddis/kaikki-kerralla/README.md

 ## Installation

 Install a Kaikki dictionary and place it in the `data` directory.
-It will be autodetected and an index will be built on application startup.
+Hack `dictionary.rs` to load it.

 Like most of the Rust ecosystem, this tool is built with [Cargo](https://www.rust-lang.org/).